1. Who we are

 We provide services as described in the applicable order/proposal ("Agreement"), which may include:

-Any out-of-scope tasks (e.g., HR advisory, tax advice, bespoke integrations) are chargeable separately if agreed in writing.
+Any out-of-scope tasks, regulated financial advice, tax advice, legal advice or bespoke integrations are excluded unless agreed in writing.

 3. Client obligations

-- Provide accurate, complete and timely input data and approvals by agreed cut-offs.
+- Provide accurate, complete and timely payment information, beneficiary details and approvals.

 4. Fees & payment